By Sea of Galilee, archaeologists find ruins of early mosque

 Archaeological digs around Tiberias have proceeded in fits and starts for the past century.
 In recent decades the ancient city has started yielding other monumental buildings from its past, including a sizeable Roman theater overlooking the water and a Byzantine church.

 Since early last year, the coronavirus pandemic halted excavations and lush Galilean grasses, herbs and weeds have grown over the ruins.
-Hebrew University and its partners, the German Protestant Archaeology Institute, plan to restart the dig in February.
+Hebrew University and its partners, the German Protestant Institute of Archaeology, plan to restart the dig in February.

 Initial excavations of the site in the 1950s led scholars to believe that the building was a Byzantine marketplace later used as a mosque.